kornicameister/gh-secrets-action/README.md

 ## Imporant note

   THIS REPOSITORY DOES NOT DO ANYTHING THAT IT SHOULD NOT DO.
-  IT WILL CREATE OR UPDATE SECRETS IN DESIGNATED REPISOTORY AND STOP AT IT.
+  IT WILL CREATE OR UPDATE SECRETS IN DESIGNATED REPISOTORY AND STOP AT THERE.

 If, however, someone notices that something is going on that is not exactly correct, I strongly suggest **create an issue**.
 I would like to avoid harming anyone through this action.